rana S. Alexander, Esq. - Executive Director

 Rachel kohler, esq. - Staff Attorney

 Rachel Kohler went to law school at Hamline University and has been working primarily in immigration law since 2009.
 For many years, she volunteered as a GED tutor, a refugee resettlement coordinator, and organized activities at a juvenile detention center.
 Her experience working at the International Institute of Boston, a non-profit immigration clinic which provided immigration assistance to victims of various crimes, including domestic assault and trafficking, provided her with a desire to attend law school and become an attorney.
 As an attorney, Rachel worked at Southern Minnesota Regional Legal Services, providing assistance to those going through the citizenship and naturalization process, and has clerked at the immigration court and at several private immigration firms.
 Rachel worked in Anoka County for two years and dealt directly with civil, family, and criminal cases.
-Rachel recently joined BWLAP as a staff attorney with immigration focus.
+Rachel joined Standpoint as a staff attorney with an immigration focus.
 She received her Bachelor’s degree from Concordia College in Moorhead, MN in Spanish and Global Studies.
 She is bilingual in Spanish and is from Worthington, MN and Fargo, ND.

 Lindsay Brice, ESQ. - Staff attorney